DIPlib/diplib/src/documentation/image.md

-dynamic image structure is that it allows flexibility: one can read the data in a file without knowing what the file's data type is going to be; the file reading function can adjust the `%Image` object's data type (and dimensionality) at run time to accomodate any data that the file might contain.
+dynamic image structure is that it allows flexibility: one can read the data in a file without knowing what the file's data type is going to be; the file reading function can adjust the `%Image` object's data type (and dimensionality) at run time to accommodate any data that the file might contain.
 Another advantage is that the programmer does not need to think about, for example, what data type is appropriate as output of a specific function.
 However, when desired, it is possible to control